cpfair/quran-tajweed/README.md

         ...
     ]

-The `start` and `end` indices of each annotation refer to the Unicode codepoint (not byte!) offset within the [Tanzil.net](http://tanzil.net/download) Uthmani Qur'an text.
-Make sure to download the version with pause marks and sajdah signs, but without rub-el-hizb signs or me_quran tanween shapes.
-If you use different options or a different text entirely, you must rebuild the data file from scratch (at your own risk) - refer to the next section.
+The `start` and `end` indices of each annotation refer to the Unicode codepoint (not byte!) offset within the [Tanzil.net](http://tanzil.net/download) Uthmani Qur'an text. **NOTE:** that the encoding of the files available from Tanzil.net has changed slightly since the annotations were generated, so please use this copy of the Qur'an text file: [quran-uthmani.txt](https://github.com/cpfair/quran-tajweed/files/7281388/quran-uthmani.txt) (downloaded ca. Apr 6, 2017).
+If you use a different Qur'an text file, you must rebuild the data file from scratch (at your own risk) - refer to the next section.

-This data file is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+This data file is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), while the original Tanzil.net text file linked above is made available under the [Tanzil.net terms of use](https://tanzil.net/download/).

 ## Using the decision trees